cloversx/clover-site-en/0/archive.md

   ja: アーカイブ
 ---

+This page lists archived versions of all content, grouped by entry.
-This page lists archived versions of all contents, grouped by content.
+{% comment %}This page lists archived versions of all contents, grouped by content.{% endcomment %}

+Archived versions preserve fixed snapshots of earlier states.
+{% comment %}Archived versions are fixed snapshots of earlier versions.{% endcomment %}
-Archived versions represent fixed snapshots of earlier intellectual stages.
+{% comment %}Archived versions represent fixed snapshots of earlier intellectual stages.{% endcomment %}

 ---